-- 2-2-1- Identify, design, prepare, purify, standardize and quantify, of pharmaceutical materials and from different origins. - 2-2-2- Apply GMP guidelines including principles of quality control, inventory, distribution and legal responsibility related to pharmaceutical industry of materials/ products of various origins in addition to possible incompatibilities. - 2-2-3- Show the ability to use instruments and different kinds of simulation software within depth knowledge to design synthetic and analytical processes for raw materials and finished pharmaceutical products. - 2-2-4- Implement quality control and quality assurance, calculations, biostatical analysis, bioinformatics and assessment procedures of all the processes of pharmaceutical formulations and their applications for novel drug delivery systems, as per the need of industry and future prospects in pharmacy practice.
+- 2-2-1- Identify, design, prepare, purify, standardize and quantify, of pharmaceutical materials and from different origins. - 2-2-2- Apply GMP guidelines including principles of quality control, inventory, distribution and legal responsibility related to pharmaceutical industry of materials/ products of various origins in addition to possible incompatibilities. - 2-2-3- Show the ability to use instruments and different kinds of simulation software within depth knowledge to design synthetic and analytical processes for raw materials and finished pharmaceutical products. - 2-2-4- Implement quality control and quality assurance, calculations, biostatical analysis, bioinformatics and assessment procedures of all the processes of pharmaceutical formulations and their applications for novel drug delivery systems, as per the need of industry and future prospects in pharmacy practice. - 2-2-5- Prepare and compound non-sterile and sterile products and other extemporaneous preparations according to recognized guidelines and standards of practice.

-2-3- Competency: Apply approved policies, procedures and activities that support safe handling, transfer and disposition of biological and synthetic/natural pharmaceutical materials/products.
-This competency will be developed via the following key Elements:
+Apply approved policies, procedures and activities that support safe handling, transfer and disposition of biological and synthetic/natural pharmaceutical materials/products.
+This $Page \ 8 \ of \ 69$ competency will be developed via the following key elements:

-- 2-3-1- Select, and apply appropriate methods and procedures and resources for handling and disposal of synthetic/natural materials, biological, radio-active, biotechnology- based items used in pharmacy. - 2-3-2- Choose best practices and adhere to high ethical, legal and safety standards for management of biological and pharmaceutical materials/products. - 2-4- Competency: Coordinate actively in decision-making within professional health team to assess patients in emergency situations including poisoning with xenobiotics, and cooperate effectively in forensic area.
+- 2-3-1- Select, and apply appropriate methods and procedures and resources for handling and disposal of synthetic/natural materials, biological, radio-active, biotechnology- based items used in pharmacy. - 2-3-2- Choose best practices and adhere to high ethical, legal and safety standards for management of biological and pharmaceutical materials/products. - 2-3-3- Develop procedures to ensure the return or proper disposal of recalled, expired and unusable products.

+Coordinate actively in decision-making within professional health team to assess patients in emergency situations including poisoning with xenobiotics, and cooperate effectively in forensic area.
 This competency will be developed via the following key elements:

-- 2-4-1- Select proper procedures for handling and applications of poisons to discard any harm to public. - 2-4-2-Demonstrate ability to use principles of first aid in the practice of pharmacy. - 2-4-3-Contribute to decision making processes for recognized drug-related and pharmaceutical care problems. - 2-4-4-Evaluate toxicity profiles of chemicals and other xenobiotics and investigate poisons in biological samples. - 2-4-5-Recognize and take appropriate action when signs, symptoms and risk factors that relate to medical or health problems that fall into the scope of practice of other health professionals are encountered. - 2-4-6- Define knowledge of and ability to use principles of physical assessment needed to save patient's life. - 2-4-7- Evaluate pharmacological and non-pharmacological systemic approaches designed for management of various disorders affecting on various body organs and patients with special consideration to their particular health issues.
+- 2-4-1- Select proper procedures for handling and applications of poisons to discard any harm to public. - 2-4-2-Demonstrate ability to use principles of first aid in the practice of pharmacy. - 2-4-3- Formulate pharmaceutical care plans for management of several disorders and drug-related problems with reference to their particulate health problems and special considerations. - 2-4-4-Evaluate toxicity profiles of chemicals and other xenobiotics and investigate poisons in biological samples. - 2-4-5-Recognize and take appropriate action when signs, symptoms and risk factors that relate to medical or health problems that fall into the scope of practice of other health professionals are encountered. - 2-4-6- Apply knowledge of and ability to use principles of physical assessment needed to save patient's life. - 2-4-7- Evaluate pharmacological and non-pharmacological systemic approaches designed for management of life threating disorders affecting on various body organs and patients with special consideration to their particular health issues.

-2-5- Competency: Contribute in the advancement of pharmaceutical research and phases of clinical trials needed for approval of emerging medicinal agents.
+Contribute in the advancement of pharmaceutical research and phases of clinical trials needed for approval of emerging medicinal agents.
 This competency will be developed via the following key elements:

-- 2-5-1 Integrate regulatory strategy for authorization of emerging medicinal products according to national and international specifications. - 2-5-2 Collect, interpret and assess relevant, necessary evidence-based information about apatient's health-related care needs. - 2-5-3 Apply scientific principles of research and scholarly investigation and usesystematic approaches in the search for best available evidence. - 2-5-4 Plan and design various types of clinical studies to optimize procedures of experimental drug research in hospitals and various health care setting. - 2-6- Competency: Conduct pharmacoeconomic studies and innovate promotion, sales, marketing, and business administration skills.
-This competency will be developed via the following key elements:
+- 2-5-1 Integrate regulatory strategy for authorization of emerging medicinal products according to national and international specifications. - 2-5-2 Collect, interpret and assess relevant, necessary evidence-based information about a patient's health-related care needs. - 2-5-3 Apply scientific principles of research and scholarly investigation and use systematic approaches in the search for best available evidence. - 2-5-4 Plan and design various types of clinical studies to optimize procedures of experimental drug research in hospitals and various health care setting.

+Conduct pharmacoeconomic studies and innovate promotion, sales, marketing, and business administration skills.
+This competency will be developed via following key elements: